We've seen in the lecture that instrument strength is determined by first stage F.

 ylims!(0,1)

-When true $F$ is large (say above 20), then the empirical size gets close to the desired level of 5% (even for the extreme case $\rho =1 $)
+When population $F$ is large (say above 20), then the empirical size gets close to the desired level of 5% (even for the extreme case $\rho =1 $)

 If our $F$ happens to be lower than that, we have to concede that our empirical size cannot be 5%